gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_meets.md

 - If the same team wins the first two championship quizzes,
     - Second place is determined by the most second places.
 If that is a tie, second place will be determined by Clarification (below).
-- If the Champion team is determined in 3 quizzes
+- If the Champion team is determined in three quizzes
     - Second and third places will be determined by Clarification (below).
-- If the Champion team is determined in 4 quizzes
+- If the Champion team is determined in four quizzes
     - Second place is determined by the most second places.
 If that is a tie, second place will be determined by Clarification (below).

 ### Clarification for second and third place: